lirantal/awesome-opensource-israel/README.md

 * [Fugazi](https://github.com/fugazi-io/webclient) - A web based terminal application for executing local and remote commands
 * [sequelize-admin](https://github.com/giladno/sequelize-admin) - A simple express based admin middleware for sequelizejs
 * [express-boilerplate](https://github.com/giladno/express-boilerplate) - A simple Node.js app (Express + Sequelize) with the purpose of providing a compact, clear and concise example to how Node.js apps can be built
+* [mocha-sidebar](https://github.com/maty21/mocha-sidebar) - Mocha side bar is a visual studio code extension that allows you to run Mocha tests from side bar menu and view results can run each level hierarchy from all tests to a single test(and each describer of course)

 ## Companies
 * [Nielsen](https://github.com/nielsen-oss)